davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 When multiple extensions of different types are present in the ClientHello or ServerHello messages, the extensions MAY appear in any order.
 There MUST NOT be more than one extension of the same type.
+Endpoints receiving any hello message with more than one extension of the same type MUST abort the handshake with an "illegal_parameter" fatal alert (regardless of if the endpoint supports the repeated extension).

 Finally, note that extensions can be sent both when starting a new session and when requesting session resumption or 0-RTT mode.
 Indeed, a client that requests session